The Impact of Operating Environment on Efficiency of Public Libraries: Methodology

 \subsection{Analysis of Efficiency Scores in the Second Stage}

-We utilize the linear regression for modeling efficiency scores in the same way as \cite{Holy2018e}.
+We utilize the linear regression for modeling efficiency scores in a similar fashion as \cite{Holy2018e}.
 Let $m$ be the number of regressors and $Z = (z_{i,l})_{i=1,l=1}^{n,m}$ the design matrix with the values of the regressors.
 We further denote $z_i = (z_{i,1},\ldots,z_{i,m})'$ the vector corresponding to the $i$-th row of $Z$.
 As efficiency scores of the Chebyshev distance DEA $r_i$ are bounded from bellow by 0 and from above by 2, we resort to the regression model with the logistic function

 where $\beta = (\beta_1, \ldots, \beta_m)'$ and $\sigma^2$ are the unknown parameters.
 Next, we use the transformation $\tilde{r}_i = \ln \left( r_i / (2 - r_i) \right)$ and arrive at the linear regression model